What is Workers' Compensation?

 The use of leave accruals depends on the negotiated agreement applicable to you.
-The majority of employees may not charge leave credits except during the first seven calendar days of the initial waiting period.
+Most employees may not charge leave credits except during the first seven calendar days of the initial waiting period.
 If, when you return to work you are absent for partial days that are related to your Workers' Compensation incident, you may use your leave accruals to cover these absences.
-For any full days of absence, you will be placed on leave without pay and may be eligible for wage replacement benefits from the SIF.
+For any full days of absence, you will be placed on leave without pay and may be eligible for wage replacement benefits from NYSIF.
 (See specific contract language to determine what benefits are available and the section below on Other Benefits concerning your entitlements while on leave without pay.)

 When Will You Receive Wage Replacement Payments?

-If the SIF, as New York State's insurance carrier, accepts responsibility for your claim, the first payment must be made within 18 calendar days after your disability begins or 10 calendar days after you notify your employer, whichever is later, but in no case will payment be made without medical documentation of a disability.
-In order for the SIF to pay wage replacement benefits, they need to have an accident report from your employer and a medical report from your physician indicating your disability is related to your injury.
+Unless NYSIF, as New York State's insurance carrier, disputes your claim, the first payment must be made within 18 calendar days after your disability begins or 10 calendar days after your employer first has knowledge of your accident, whichever is later, if you are not being paid by your agency.
+In order for NYSIF to pay wage replacement benefits, they need to have an accident report from your employer and a medical report from your physician indicating your disability is related to your injury.
 Payments are then due every two weeks for the period of your disability.
-If you receive notice from the SIF that your claim is being disputed, call the SIF or your agency.
+If you receive notice from NYSIF that your claim is being disputed, call NYSIF or your agency.

-Note: If your contract provides for a supplemental wage payment, you will receive two checks at approximately the same time at the beginning of your disability - a check from your agency for the two weeks you worked prior to your accident (lag pay check), and a wage replacement check from the SIF for the initial period of your disability.
+Note: If your contract provides for a supplemental wage payment you will receive two checks at approximately the same time at the beginning of your disability - a check from your agency for the two weeks you worked prior to your accident (lag pay check), and a wage replacement check from NYSIF for the initial period of your disability.
 As a result of receiving these two checks at approximately the same time, you are now no longer on a two-week lag payroll cycle.
 Consequently, when you recover, return to work and are restored to your agency's payroll, you will be required to make up this two-week lag period.
-Consequently, you will not receive your first agency pay check until you have worked for approximately four weeks while your the SIF disability payments will stop close to your return to work date.
+Consequently, you will not receive your first agency paycheck until you have worked for approximately four weeks from when you return to work.